 To further complicate this situation, Harold had a brother named Tostig.
 Also brother-in-law to the late king, Tostig had been the Earl of Northumbria until he was deposed in a rebellion a year prior to Edward's death and exiled.
-Wishing to regain his former lands, Tostig Godwinson allied with Harald Hardrada, the King of Norway.5 Harald's father, Magnus the Good, had been an ally of Harthacnut, who was the King of Denmark and England and son of Cnut the Great.
+Wishing to regain his former lands, Tostig Godwinson allied with Harald Hardrada, the King of Norway.
+Harald's father, Magnus the Good, had been an ally of Harthacnut, who was the King of Denmark and England and son of Cnut the Great.
 Yes, the same Cnut.
 Harthacnut and Magnus had sworn that should they die childless, their titles would pass to the other.
 After Harthacnut's death during the conflicts that waged in the wake of his own father's demise, Magnus secured the crown of Denmark.
 He found himself lacking the crown of England, however, and sent a letter to Edward the Confessor threatening an invasion.
 Perhaps because he had his hands full establishing control over Denmark, this invasion never happened.
-Still, this claim passed to his son Harald Hardrada, who found himself in a position to act upon this claim due to an alliance with Tostig Godwinson.6
+Still, this claim passed to his son Harald Hardrada, who found himself in a position to act upon this claim due to an alliance with Tostig Godwinson.

-Harald wished to press his father's claim to the throne of England and even had support from Emma of Normandy, widow of both King Aethelred the Unready and King Cnut the Great.
-Harald and Tostig, joined by the earls of Shetland and Orkney, invaded Northumbria with a force of ten thousand men.
-By September of 1066, they had pillaged the countryside in good Viking fashion and defeated a Saxon army at the battle of Fulford.
-Only five days after that battle, Harold Godwinson himself led another Saxon army to meet the invaders at the Battle of Stamford Bridge on September 25, where both Harald Hardrada and Tostig Godwinson were slain-putting an end to our second competitor for the throne.7
+Harald wished to press his father's claim to the throne of England and even had support amassed a force of Norman and French soldiers from Emma of Normandy, widow of both King and invaded England.
+William defeated Harold Aethelred the Unready and King Cnut the on October 14, 1066, and was crowned King of Great.
+Harald and Tostig, joined by the earls England on December 25.8 of Shetland and Orkney, invaded Northumbria with a force of ten thousand men.
+By September While that seems to tie a tidy bow on things, it of 1066, they had pillaged the countryside in should be noted that when William died, his two good Viking fashion and defeated a Saxon army sons fought over their rights to his realm.
+Also, at the battle of Fulford.
+Only five days after that having a Norman dynasty ruling Englandbattle, Harold Godwinson himself led another while still holding titles subject to the French

+Saxon army to meet the invaders at the Battle of Stamford Bridge on September 25, where both Harald Hardrada and Tostig Godwinson were slain-putting an end to our second competitor for the throne.

-Then we have our third competitor, William of Normandy, also known as William the Bastard and later known as William the Conqueror spoiler alert.
+Then we have our third competitor, William of Normandy, also known as William the Bastard and later known as William the Conquerorspoiler alert.
 William was the bastard son of Robert I of Normandy and great-grandson of Richard I of Normandy, who you may recognize as the father of Emma, wife of both Aethelred the Unready of England and Cnut the Great of Denmark.
 Despite being a bastard, William was officially recognized by the family as Robert's legitimate heir upon his passing and took over as Duke of Normandy when he came of age.
 Despite his distant ties to the throne through the marriage of his great-aunt, William ascertained that in 1051, Edward the Confessor had proclaimed that William should be his heir.
 He also stated that in 1064, Harold Godwinson agreed to uphold that claim.
 Therefore, he saw Harold as an usurper and the English Throne as his by right of Edward's own declaration.
-He then amassed a force of Norman and French soldiers and invaded England.
-William defeated Harold on October 14, 1066, and was crowned King of England on December 25.8
+He then